-Applications will be available in early May of the year of application and are due no later than September 30.
-This deadline includes all supporting documents as well.
+Applications will be available in early May of the year of application and are due no later than October 1.
+All supporting documents must be submitted by October 15.
 (Letters of evaluation, transcripts, etc.) The main application can be accessed and submitted on the web from the Texas Medical and Dental Schools Application Service (TMDSAS).
 The TMDSAS application fee should be mailed to the Application Service office.
 In addition, official transcripts and letters of recommendation should be sent to the Application Service office.
 TMDSAS also requires other logistical elements to be submitted.
 Please visit the TMDSAS website to learn more.